KayFrimp/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 3. 3-strspn.c - Function gets the length of a prefix substring.

 4. 4-strpbrk.c - Function searches a string s for any set of bytes in accept.

+5. 5-strstr.c - Function locates a substring in a haystack and returns a pointer to the beginning of the located substring.